 For more information on AmeriCorps contact Angie Williams at email@example.com or (843) 740-7755

 While we work to address the root causes of important community issues, Trident United Way realizes that there are individuals in our region who need our support right now.
 Rarely are any of us prepared when a crisis hits.
 But when a crisis does occur, Trident United Way is there, providing important resources to build connections to assistance those in need.

 For more information on Basic Needs/Integrated Community Systems contact Cathy Easley at firstname.lastname@example.org or (843) 740-7733.

 Trident United Way and SC Thrive have worked together for more than a decade to provide free tax filing assistance.
 You may qualify for tax filing assistance at no cost if you have an adjusted gross income of $54,000 or less per year for individual filers ($73,000 if married filing jointly).
 Whether you want to reduce debt, establish a rainy day fund, buy a home or save for college or retirement, tax counselors and SC Thrive partners can connect you to free credit counseling and debt management assistance tools.

 Resource Connection Centers are service hubs where low to moderate income individuals and families have access to programs and resources such as educational resources, basic needs and resources to become self-sufficient.
 The Resource Connection Centers take an integrated approach to service delivery, which includes bundling and sequencing of services, leading to long lasting financial change for clients and their families.
-The Centers operate using a continuum framework that begins with addressing basic needs and moves individuals along a continuum to achieve the goal of gaining and sustaining assets.
+The Centers begin with addressing basic needs and moves individuals along a continuum to achieve the goal of gaining and sustaining assets.